ST10401447/Prog-Part2/README.md

 ## You find a bug?
 If you found a bug while running this program or you would like to submit an improvement on the project please  submit the comment on rc learn so that i can solve the bug or improve on my  program on the next part of the project.

+## Changes that i made  on this system from part 1
+1.I replaced arrays with arrayList
+2.I used a delegate on this system
+3.On this system the user is able to enter the number of calories for their ingredient 4.I added a unit test for calories on this system